UPDATES & INFORMATION

-A water and sewer main upgrade project will require some lane-closures this fall on Kirkland Avenue, between 116th Avenue Northeast and Railroad Avenue.
-There, the City of Kirkland is planning to upgrade 1,500 linear feet of eight-inch concrete pipe to 12-inch ductile iron pipe.
-The City will also replace 1,550 linear feet of eight-inch concrete sewer pipe with 12-inch PVC pipe.
+A water and sewer main upgrade project is requiring some lane-closures on Kirkland Avenue, between 116th Avenue Northeast and Railroad Avenue.
+There, the City of Kirkland's contractor is upgrading 1,500 linear feet of eight-inch concrete pipe to 12-inch ductile iron pipe.
+Rodarte Construction will also replace 1,550 linear feet of eight-inch concrete sewer pipe with 12-inch PVC pipe.

 After installation, the contractor will patch and repave Kirkland Avenue.

-: Kirkland’s project engineers are expecting the upgrade to begin by spring 2019 and to continue into until 2020.
-The contractor will work between 7 a.m. and 5 p.m., and between Monday and Friday.
+: The upgrades began spring 2019 and continue into fall.
+Rodarte Construction will work between 7 a.m. and 5 p.m., and between Monday and Friday.

 WHAT TO EXPECT: